ultralytics/yolov5/README.md

 <br>
 <p>
 YOLOv5 🚀 is a family of object detection architectures and models pretrained on the COCO dataset, and represents Ultralytics open-source research into future vision AI methods, incorporating lessons learned and best practices evolved over thousands of hours of research and development.
-YOLOv5 is current under active development, and all code, models, and documentation are subject to modification or deletion without notice.
-Use at your own risk.
 </p>

 <a align="center" href="https://ultralytics.com/yolov5" target="_blank">